iopsmon/dc_iopsmon/README.md

 iOpsmon Monitoring

-This apps provides basic Linux and Windows systems monitoring and web site checks
+This apps provides basic Linux and Windows systems performance monitoring, web site, hearbeat checks and service information.

 The App allows you to monitor Linux and Windows System using metrics.
 It further provides information on the service and some inventory information.
 Its best suited to smaller environment  where you want to monitor a small number of services.
 So say all your critical services as a staring point.

 The app will give you what service the system being monitored belongs to, so this could be a web server, email, proxy etc, this helps identify if the system is part of a critical service or not.

-For this app, I have set the polling for every 5 minutes and based it on averages, this is best and most optimised way of getting some metric data in quickly, and viewing the data.
+For this app, I have set the performance polling for every 5 minutes and based it on averages, this is best and most optimised way of getting some metric data in quickly, and viewing the data.
 Do you really need every second for eveyr metric!..for software developers perhaps yes, but not for admins and service health checks.

+Application Features:

+- Collects metrics with out using collectd (uses the Windows TA and Linux Metrics TA)
+- Uses metrics indexes - optimsed for metric data
+- Uses the Analytics Workspace (Only available with Splunk 7.1 +) - So Upgrade!
+- Uses Compute_Inventory data model for basic Inventory (optional)
+- Add service level information to host metric dashboard, which provides context
+- Monitors URLS - basic up / down status
+- Monitors Critical servers - Ping check

+Metrics Overview:

 The Metrics I'm collecting are as follows, and based on average values only, this will enable you to determine the servers health very quickly, you can later change the metrics and polling times, but this is to get you started quickly.